grouprise/grouprise/docs/matrix_chat.md

 ## Configuration settings

-The following configuration settings are available below the `GROUPRISE["MATRIX_CHAT"]` dictionary in your grouprise settings file (e.g. `/etc/grouprise/settings.py`):
+The following configuration settings are available below the `matrix_chat` path in your grouprise settings file (e.g. `/etc/grouprise/conf.d/local.yaml`):

-* `DOMAIN`: The Matrix domain to be used.
+* `domain`: The Matrix domain to be used.
 Defaults to the grourise domain.
-* `BOT_USERNAME`: The local name of the Matrix bot used by grouprise.
+* `bot_username`: The local name of the Matrix bot used by grouprise.
 Defaults to `grouprise-bot`.
-* `BOT_ACCESS_TOKEN`: The access token of the Matrix bot used by grouprise.
+* `bot_access_token`: The access token of the Matrix bot used by grouprise.
 To be generated via `GROUPRISE_USER=root grouprisectl matrix_register_grouprise_bot`.
 In case of manual account creation, it can be retrieved from the Matrix grouprise database via `select token from access_tokens where user_id='@USERNAME:MATRIX_DOMAIN';`.
-* `ADMIN_API_URL`: An API URL of the Matrix instance, which accepts Synapse admin requests (e.g. `/_synapse/admin`).
+* `admin_api_url`: An API URL of the Matrix instance, which accepts Synapse admin requests (e.g. `/_synapse/admin`).
 Defaults to `http://localhost:8008`.